 Race day is when you want to fuel your body for maximum performance and that means carbs, carbs.
 Carbs (energy gels and syrups).
 You will want to head into a race with a good breakfast and will want to fuel with a constant supply of fuel and water during the race.
 In the weeks before race day, doing some fuelled runs where you practice your race strategy will also help to acclimatize your stomach to processing simple sugars and fluids.
 The inclusion of sugar fuelling, on top of a highly efficient fat-burning aerobic base, is how to elevate your performance to the highest level.
 This process is often called the “train low, compete high” strategy.

-Next Article -> Part Eight- The Science of Endurance Training
+Next Article -> Part Eight- Introduction to Threshold Training